-- 0 = Newly Constructed no work required
+0 = Newly Constructed - no work required

-- 1 = Excellent no work required
+1 = Excellent - no work required

-- 2 = Good condition normal maintenance only
+2 = Good condition - normal maintenance only

-- 3 = Fair (average condition) some work required
+3 = Fair (average condition) - some work required

-- 4 = Poor condition renewal required within one year
+4 = Poor condition - renewal required within one year

-- 5 = Very poor (critical condition) urgent renewal required
+5 = Very poor (critical condition) - urgent renewal required

-- 6 = End of Life
+6 = End of Life

 There are various factors that will affect the demand for the services and associated assets that Council provides, now and in future years.
-While some factors will affect all services and assets, such as population growth, others will only affect particular services and assets such as growth in car ownership.
-The changing population and demographics, both within Campbelltown and surrounding Local Government Areas will have a significant impact on transport corridors and infrastructure needs within the Campbelltown Local Government Area.
+While some factors will affect all services and assets, such as population growth, others will only affect particular services and assets such as growth in cycling.
+Along with existing trends, it is important to acknowledge the role Council can play in changing transport behaviour through the types of infrastructure and services in which we choose to invest.
+The growing population as well as changing technology, work and study patterns, investment decisions, and demographics, both within Campbelltown and surrounding Local Government Areas will have a significant impact on transport and infrastructure needs within the Campbelltown Local Government Area (LGA).

-Council completes modelling of the impacts of population growth across the Local Government Area.
-It is expected that the population of Campbelltown will increase from 171,240 in 2019 to 282,000 by 2038.
-Growth will largely be urban renewal, medium density and smaller scale master-planned estates.
+Council completes modelling of the impacts of population growth across the LGA.
+It is expected that the population of Campbelltown will increase from 171,240 in 2019 to 272,303 in 2041.